lelouvincx-com/coaching-ngocyen99tb/docs/olist/2-missions/level-3.md

 **Logic / Approach:**

-- A “repeat customer” means a customer who comes back and places more than one order
+- A "repeat customer" means a customer who comes back and places more than one order

 - In the dataset, each row in orders represents one order, and customers are identified by _customer_id_

-- Therefore: repeat customer -- number of orders per customer > 1.
+- Therefore: repeat customer = number of orders per customer > 1.

 - To solve this, we: